puneet166/workshop20---12/README.md

 ### To start your test chain with one validator
 * For stating test chain with one validator use init.sh file which is present in ``` /deploy/redhat-testchain-deployment/master-validator ``` .
 * Run this command ``` bash init.sh ``` in ``` market/deploy/redhat-testchain-deployment/master-validator ```.
-* this will start a testchain with one validator.
+* This will start a testchain with one validator.
 <a name="step1.2"></a>
 ### To run/launch Ethereum node
 #### There is two ways to run/launch ethereum node.